- Posted by QUS_admin

 The health and well-being of Quality Uptime Services’ employees and our clients are a top priority.
 QUS remains vigilant and is taking precautionary measures prescribed by the U.S. Centers for Disease Control and Prevention (CDC), as well as the local and state governments where we perform services.

-As of May 4th, our back office is fully functional, and our field team continues to provide preventive maintenance and emergency services to our clients.
+Our back office is fully functional, and our field team continues to provide preventive maintenance and emergency services to our clients.

 FIELD SERVICE ENGINEERS

 The Cybersecurity and Infrastructure Security Agency (CISA) provides strategic guidance in coordinating the overall federal effort to ensure the security and resilience of the nation’s critical infrastructure.
 CISA identified workers who conduct a range of operations and services that are essential to continued critical infrastructure viability, including data center operators, system administrators, HVAC & electrical engineers, security personnel, IT managers, data transfer solutions engineers, software and hardware engineers, and database administrators.

 QUS performs maintenance and emergency repair services that are essential to continued critical infrastructure operations.
 As such, Field Service Engineers (FSEs) are legally permitted to travel to and access the infrastructure facilities during curfews and restricted travel periods in order to prevent loss of service or restore critical communication services.

 Please refer to this link for more details…https://www.cisa.gov/identifying-critical-infrastructure-during-covid-19

 The company’s support team and largest single employee-concentration is in its Bethel, CT headquarters.
 Currently, 100% of our back-office employees are working remotely.
 All back-office systems are cloud-based, which allows for uninterrupted support of our employees and clients.
 Based on our systems’ accessibility, the operations transition is virtually seamless.